Olipear/Portfolio/src/pages/projects/project-1.md

       * An existing customer should be able to buy a footstool separately.

       * Customers should be comfortable buying the chair without seeing one in person.

-      #### A note on this write-up

-      Although my work involved broader changes I've tried to keep this write-up focused on the UI design and front-end development of the configuration page.
   - heading: Research & Discovery phase
     intro: >
       Now I had a clear idea of what needed to be done, I started by looking at